• Skip to primary navigation

 Perhaps one of the most famous of the Calgary museums is the Glenbow Museum.
 An art and history museum, you can easily spend the better part of a day wandering through its many exhibits!
 With the belief that “art is for everyone”, the museum places an emphasis on community and confluence, a place to share knowledge, ideas, experiences, and opinions.
 Parts of the museum are dedicated to regional art and culture while there’s also an ever-revolving array of exhibits from around the world, so you can expect to be wowed by both historical and contemporary art, fashion, history, and innovation.

-Please note: the Glenbow Museum is closed until 2024 for renovations but is opening a satellite location in March of 2022.
+Please note: the Glenbow Museum is closed until sometime in 2024 for renovations.
+There is, however, a satellite location at The Edison that will host regular exhibits.

 Fort Calgary